 In 17th-Century Puritan Boston, Hester Prynne is on trial for adultery.
 She has a 3-month old baby named Pearl, and Hester refuses to name the father.
 As punishment, Hester must wear a scarlet letter “A” on her chest for the rest of her life.

 Hester’s long-lost husband “Roger Chillingworth” has finally made it to Boston, and he is angry.
-He dedicates himself to finding out who Hester’s lover is so that he can exact his revenge.
+He dedicates himself to discovering Hester’s lover so that he can exact revenge.
 He swears Hester to secrecy.
-Meanwhile, Reverend Arthur Dimmesdale is suffering from an unknown ailment which seems to come from an internal struggle.
+Meanwhile, Reverend Arthur Dimmesdale suffers from an unknown ailment which seems to come from an internal struggle.
 Chillingworth poses as a doctor to help the ailing minister.